fgauna12/fgauna12.github.io/_posts/2021-01-23-building-a-kubernetes-cluster-on-raspberry-pis-with-a-little-azure.md

 Once "inlets" was set-up, then I moved onto deploying a test application.
 One caveat with Raspberry Pi k8s clusters is the CPU architecture.
 Most Docker images support the default architectures of `amd64`.
 Raspberry Pis need the `arm64` architecture; therefore, Docker images have to be built to target that architecture.

-I won't got into how do this, but if you want to build your own Docker image that runs on Pis, then I found [this blog post really useful](https://www.docker.com/blog/multi-arch-images/).
+I won't get into how to do this, but if you want to build your own Docker image that runs on Pis, then I found [this blog post useful](https://www.docker.com/blog/multi-arch-images/).

 If you want, you can use the test application I created.
 The image is public on Docker Hub.
 Start by creating a `test-application.yaml` with the following contents: